gdg-cloud-indore/naarad/README.md

 - Use [DRY principles](https://thealphadollar.github.io/learning/2019/05/13/go-dry.html) to create maintainable code.

 ## Communication
-All contributors / users are requested to [Whatsapp me](https://wa.me/919479756888) for further discussion on ideas, PRs and issues.
+All contributors / users are requested to [Whatsapp](https://wa.me/919479756888) for further discussion on ideas, PRs and issues.

 Mentor for the project: [Harshit Jain](https://www.github.com/iharshit009/)